TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Quickstart.rst

 #.
 Preparations

-   The docker image is not listed on Docker Hub (hub.docker.com) anymore, therefore some preparations need to be done once
+   The docker image is not listed on Docker Hub (hub.docker.com) anymore, therefore some preparations need to be done once:

    .. code-block:: bash